 You may find it’s worth requesting that they take you to the police station to pay the fine, but this is not a foolproof strategy.

 Is Baja California Safe? – FAQs

 Is the Food in Baja Safe?

-If eating at a street stand watch to see if the person who handles the money is also the same person making and serving the food.
-Without proper hygiene in between such acts, the likelihood of receiving contaminated food is high.
+4. If eating at a street stand, watch to see if the person who handles the money is also the same person making and serving the food.

 Is Driving through Baja Safe?

 Driving through Baja is generally safe.
 Be sure to stick to the main roads, avoid picking up hitchhikers, and try not to stop unless it’s an emergency.
-Also, drive during the day if possible and make sure to have Mexican vehicle insurance in case an accident does happen.
+Also, drive during the day if possible and have Mexican vehicle insurance in case of an accident.

 Is the Cartel in Baja?

 There is always a cartel presence in Baja California.
 However, the cartel does not generally wreak havoc on tourists because they are their main source of income.
 As long as you don’t get involved in any of the cartel’s business, they will leave you alone.